adcash/ios-sdk/README.md

 #**Adcash iOS SDK v2.2.0**

 ##Release notes
-- Video Advertisements are here!
+- Video advertisements
-- Statistics Improvements
+- Statistics improvements
 - Refresh rate setting moved to publisher panel
 - Conversion tracking parameters changed
 - Bitcode support
 - Accidental clicks optimized
+- UI enhancements
 - Debug mode*

 > *When your application is not running on real device, you will get placeholder ads for interstitial and banner.